Siphon880gh/devbrain/Web Development - No Code Low Code (WORDPRESS, Webflow, Framer, Versoly, etc)/_CMS - Wordpress/Migration - _General/_ Migrate in (import in).md

 Clicking file, if you notice:
 ![](797Beww.png)

 Then you have network limits to fix.
-Refer to in that case: [[zAppendix - Increase limits on request body, post, timeout, etc (Wordpress Migrations All-in-One)]]
+Refer to in that case: [[zAppendix - Adjust - Increase limits on request body, post, timeout, etc (Wordpress Migrations All-in-One)]]

 ---